robodrive-24/toolkit/track-5/README.md

 Please rename the generated `results_nusc.json` to `pred.json` file and compress it into `.zip` file.
 Then upload to the [server](https://codalab.lisn.upsaclay.fr/competitions/17137) for evaluation.

+> Note: the result file should be named as `pred.json` and the `.zip` file can be named as you like.

 ## Customized Dataset